-As stated in question 30, the full range of remedies is available in competition matters involving IP.
-ITC unfair competition claims involving infringing imports are subject to exclusion and cease and desist orders to prevent US sales of infringing items.
+The full range of remedies is available in competition matters involving IP.
+International Trade Commission unfair competition claims involving infringing imports are subject to exclusion and cease and desist orders to prevent US sales of infringing items.

 UPDATE AND TRENDS